Amna772-lgtm/Sigma-Square-Module3-CustomPlugin/README.md

-# Custom Todo List Plugin
+# Custom To-Do List Plugin

 A comprehensive WordPress plugin for managing personal tasks and to-do lists with user registration and login functionalities.

-# Motivation
+## Motivation

 As an intern at a software house, I was assigned a task to develop a custom WordPress plugin as part of my training in plugin development.
 This project provided an opportunity to dive deep into WordPress's extensive plugin architecture, enhance my skills in PHP, JavaScript, and MySQL, and contribute to a real-world application.
-The goal was to create a functional and user-friendly todo list plugin that allows users to manage tasks efficiently, with the added challenge of implementing secure user registration and login features.
+The goal was to create a functional and user-friendly to-do list plugin that allows users to manage tasks efficiently, with the added challenge of implementing secure user registration and login features.
 This experience not only strengthened my technical capabilities but also gave me valuable insights into the development process within a professional environment.

 ## Code Style

 This plugin follows standard WordPress coding practices to ensure readability, maintainability, and compatibility with other WordPress plugins and themes.
 Key aspects of the code style include:

 - **PHP Coding Standards:** All PHP code is written following the [WordPress PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/).
 This includes proper indentation, naming conventions, and documentation.